Del Monte Foods: Listing on the NYSE to ownership under private equity

+Ownership under Del Monte Pacific

 On February 19, 2014, Philippines-based food producer Del Monte Pacific Limited completed the purchase of Del Monte's consumer food business, for US$1.675 billion.
-The remaining company consisted of the pet food division and was renamed Big Heart Pet Brands.
+The remaining company consisted of the pet food division and was renamed Big Heart Pet Brands, which was acquired by J.M.
+Smucker in 2015.

 In 2015, Del Monte Foods acquired Sager Creek, owner of the Vegetable, Freshlike, Popeye, Trappley's and Allen's brands of canned vegetables.
 Del Monte Foods sold the Sager Creek brands to McCall Farms in 2017.
 Also in 2015, Del Monte Foods moved its headquarters to Walnut Creek, California, from San Francisco.

+Bankruptcy and asset sale

 On July 1, 2025, Del Monte Foods filed for Chapter 11 bankruptcy protection in an effort to implement terms of a financial restructuring agreement with its lenders, seeking around $912.6 million in debtor-in-possession financing, as well as $165 million in additional funding.

+In January 2026, it was announced that an agreement had been reached to split and sell Del Monte Foods' assets to Fresh Del Monte (vegetables, tomatoes, and fresh and refrigerated fruit), Pacific Coast Producers (packaged and shelf-stable fruit), and B&G Foods (broth and stock operations, including the College Inn and Kitchen Basics brands).
+The transaction was given regulatory approval on February 6, 2026.
+In April 2026, Del Monte shut down its major warehouses in California.
+As of May 2026, California farmers plan on cutting down 420,000 peach trees following Del Monte's bankruptcy with $9 million of assistance from the United States Department of Agriculture.